 The IPV Prevention Graduate Assistant provides direct assistance to the Interpersonal Violence Prevention team on prevention, education, and outreach initiatives to prevent sexual assault, relationship violence, and stalking; promoting healthy masculinity; and related topics.

-Status: Filled for the 2023-2024 and 2024-2025 academic years.
+Status: Filled for 2024-2025 academic year.

 The BASICS Graduate Assistants facilitate Brief Alcohol Screening and Intervention for College Students (BASICS) sessions with students, which is an one-on-one prevention and early intervention program to address drug use and high-risk drinking among indicated students.